Don Taylor (American filmmaker): Acting career

 After discharge from the AAF, Taylor was cast in a lead role as the young detective, Jimmy Halloran, working alongside veteran homicide detective Dan Muldoon (Barry Fitzgerald) in Universal's 1948 screen version of The Naked City, which was notable for being filmed entirely on location in New York.
 Taylor was later part of the ensemble cast in MGM's classic World War II drama Battleground (1949).
 He then appeared as the husband of Elizabeth Taylor in the comedies Father of the Bride (1950) and its sequel Father's Little Dividend (1951), starring Spencer Tracy.
 Another memorable role was Vern "Cowboy" Blithe in Flying Leathernecks (1951).
 In 1952, Taylor played a soldier bringing his Japanese war-bride back to small-town America in Japanese War Bride.
 In 1953, Taylor had a key role as the escaping prisoner Lt.
-Dunbar in Billy Wilder's Stalag 17.
-His last major film role came in I'll Cry Tomorrow (1955).
+Dunbar in Billy Wilder's Stalag 17, and starred as Robin Hood in the following year's The Men of Sherwood Forest from future horror pioneers Hammer Films.
+His last major film role came in I'll Cry Tomorrow (1955), although he continued to occasionally act for television into the early 60s.